Signs That Indicate Your Girlfriend Is Ready to Break Up

 No relationship is perfect, and sometimes relationships can experience more turbulence than others.
 To keep a relationship healthy, it's crucial to cultivate an environment of trust and respect.

-Traits you should look for in a healthy relationship can include:
+Traits you should seek in a healthy relationship can include:

 • Emotional support